 Have you seen any theatre shows recently you would recommend?

-During my weeks off from Adrian Mole this summer, I saw Everybody’s Talking About Jamie (thank you, Layton, for the stage door photoshoot!), Joseph, Waitress and Hamilton.
+During my weeks off from Adrian Mole this summer, I saw Everybody’s Talking About Jamie (thank you, Layton, for the stage door photoshoot!), Joseph and the Amazing Technicolor Dreamcoat, Waitress and Hamilton.
 All four of these musicals were incredible but I really loved Hamilton (although I might be biased because I am a big fan of Lin-Manuel Miranda’s work).
-Most recently I saw &Juliet, and this is definitely my new favourite!
+Most recently I saw & Juliet, and this is definitely my new favourite!
 I recommend everybody goes to see this 😊.

 Can you tell us about singing on stage at Wembley Arena in the choir for Voice in a Million?